 Self-scanning for attendance tracking with barcode scanner app

-When capturing attendance data with codeREADr, an administrator can hold an iOS or Android OS device to scan the IDs of the attendees.
-That’s the most common method.
+When capturing attendance data with codeREADr, an admin can scan the IDs of the attendees with an iOS or Android OS device.

-In other use cases, an iOS or Android OS device can be placed in a fixed position for the attendee to self-scan, with or without an administrator monitoring the process.
-In such setups, the codeREADr app is typically placed in the Kiosk Mode and the tablet’s front camera used for scanning.
+Also, you can place an iOS or Android OS device in a fixed position for the attendee to self-scan with or without an admin monitoring the process.
+Here, you would typically place the codeREADr app in the Kiosk Mode and use the tablet’s front camera for scanning.

-Because front cameras don’t have autofocus, the ideal credential is a QR Code without a lot of information embedded in it (for example, 8-20 alphanumeric characters).
+Because front cameras don’t have autofocus, the ideal credential is a QR Code without a lot of information embedded in it.
+For example, you would use 8-20 alphanumeric characters.

-[Update 4-25-2018: When testing the “ASUS Chromebook Flip C101 PA” convertible laptop, scanning with the built-in, front-facing webcam quickly scanned any barcode we tried so far.
-We paid $229 and downloaded the codeREADr app directly from Google Play.
-Perhaps a good candidate for self-scanning applications.
+When testing the ‘ASUS Chromebook Flip C101 PA’ convertible laptop, scanning with the built-in, front-facing webcam quickly scanned any barcode.
+Also, we paid $229 and downloaded the codeREADr app directly from Google Play.
+Thus, this could be a good candidate for self-scanning applications.

 If the front camera of your chosen device doesn’t scan the barcode ID of the attendee, you can:

 1. Use the rear camera which almost always has autofocus.
 You might want to set up a visual guide for the attendee so they know where to place their ID.

 2. Use a scanning accessory.
 One of our clients successfully implemented this setup: